iterative/terraform-provider-iterative/docs/guides/getting-started.md

   }
 }
 ```

+See [this table](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#generic) for more information on `machine` types.

 -> **Note:** The `script` argument can take any string, including a [heredoc](https://www.terraform.io/docs/language/expressions/strings.html#heredoc-strings) or the contents of a file returned by the [`file`](https://www.terraform.io/docs/language/functions/file.html) function.